fvmassoli/Advanced-Lane-Lines-ComputerVision/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+During the development of the code I faced several optimization problem.
+It is not hard to implement a working code but it is really hard to tune it and to find the proper to choose some model parameter.
+I spent a lot time trying several threshold values for gradient and color masks.
+It also took some time to figure out how to combine the different gradients (x, y, mag and dir) among them.
+I think the code can fail (and it actually does) on the harder_challenge video due to two main factors: the fix area in which the code looks for lane lines, the high variability in the brightness of the image.
+I tried to use image equalization but it wan't enough.

+Another crucial point regards the selection on the minimum number of pixels required to inside a search window in order to identify a lane candidate.
+Currently it is a fixed parameter but I think that it should vary somehow.
+That fact can bery fundamental in cases where the lane lines are not perfectly visible and such a situation indeed happen in the challenge video.
+I think that using camera images from different angles can help improving all these aspects.

+A possible improvement could be also to use statistical inference based on some template that could give the "likelihood" of a search result.